vittorioromeo/bcs_thesis/source/30_ecst/01_overiew.md

 * Increased compilation times.

-The implementation details regarding the definition and usage of compile-time settings will be explored in the [metaprogramming](#chap_ecst_metaprogramming) and in the [settings](#chap_ecst_compilemtime) chapters.
+The implementation details regarding the definition and usage of compile-time settings will be explored in [Chapter 6](#chap_ecst_metaprogramming) and [Chapter 7](#chap_ecst_compilemtime).
 To make the following points simpler to understand and to give the readers an idea of the previously mentioned limitations and features, the code snippet below will illustrate how context objects are configured and instantiated in the user code.

 #### Code example: settings definition {#code_example_settings_definition}